wighawag/template-ethereum-contracts/README.md

 ### Test your contracts

-There is 2 flavors of test
+There are 2 flavors of tests

 1. Using hardhat